-VQCM’s DMA Directory Services enable businesses to easily manage large Cisco-collaboration device estates.
-It helps streamline processes when using hierarchical address book functionality.
+VQ’s DMA Directory Services enable businesses to easily manage large Cisco-collaboration device estates.
+VQ DMA is designed to replace Cisco TMS and helps streamline processes when using hierarchical Address Book functionality.

 Data Sources

-Data sources are basis of any Address Book that is to be created in and made available by DMA Directory Services to the video endpoint devices in your environment.
+Data sources are the basis of any Address Book that is to be created in, and made available by, DMA Directory Services to the video endpoint devices in your environment

-The first and most important data source for DMA is its own list of devices under management, your organizations devices.
-This source is predefined in DMA and named ‘Internal DMA’ by default.
+The most important data source for DMA is its list of devices under management, your organization’s devices.
+DMA predefines this source, naming it ‘Internal DMA’ by default.

 Address Books (Phone Books)

-DMA Address Books are designed to replicate Cisco’s TMS ‘Corporate Directory’ Phone Book.
-They are created primarily from the DMA managed device list and are made searchable to assigned video endpoints via the same SOAP XML API method used by TMS.
+DMA Address Books’ design replicates Cisco’s TMS ‘Corporate Directory’ Phone Book.
+Creation of the address books is primarily from the DMA managed device list and they are searchable to assigned video endpoints via the same SOAP XML API method used by TMS.

-DMA Address Books can be accessed by endpoints that have been set to ‘TMS mode’ in Phone Books and have the URL set to point at the VQ Conference Manager server’s DMA Directory Service.
+DMA Address Books can be accessed by endpoints set to ‘TMS mode’ in Phone Books with the URL set to your VQ Conference Manager server’s DMA Directory Service.

 Locations

-Locations in DMA can be equated to the hierarchy that was previously created in TMS using the Navigator function.
-The primary use case for Locations is essentially as a categorization and filing system for your devices.
+DMA’s Locations hierarchy works in the same way as the TMS Navigator function.
+The primary use case for Locations is as a categorization and filing system for your devices.

-In the main orgaizations use location, hierarchies describe the physical and geographic locations of devices, e.g., regions, countries, states and cities.
-They might also use an organisational design that allows for clear identification of who owns a device or what it is used for, possibly in an environment where devices are not stationary.
+In the main, organisations use location hierarchies to describe the physical and geographic locations of devices, e.g., regions, countries, states and cities.
+They might also use an organisational design to clearly identify who owns a device or what it is used for, possibly in an environment where devices are not stationary.

 Name the new node and click ‘Done’ to save it into the hierarchy.

-The same process can be used to edit an existing node, or to delete a node that is no longer in use.
+The same process can be used to edit an existing node or to delete a node no longer in use.

-Please note: To delete a node, it must first be empty of other nodes and devices.
+Please note: To delete a node, it must be empty of other nodes and devices.

 Labels

-In DMA, we have introduced a new concept not seen in TMS but often seen in more modern workflow applications – Labels.
+DMA introduces Labels – a new concept not seen in TMS but often seen in more modern workflow applications.

-Labels are additional free text ‘tags’ that can be added to devices enabling additional groupings and identification when filtering devices for actions.
-In our examples, we show one of the most common use cases we have seen, tagging ‘VIP’ devices – though we’re sure there are plenty of others.
+Labels are additional free text tags that can be added to devices enabling additional groupings and identification when filtering devices for actions.
+Our examples show one of the most common use cases – tagging ‘VIP’ devices – though we’re sure there are plenty of others.

 How to create and work with DMA Directory Services Address Books